 TO CONCLUDE: “PRIMUM NON NOCERE”

 It’s the Hippocratic oath taken by the doctors and medical professionals, which means – “Do no harm” to the patient.
 It states that, given an existing problem, it may be better not to do something, or even to do nothing, than doing a wrong thing that can cause more harm to the patient.
-Negligence actions which occurs in the dental office, cannot be framed as unintentional by the dental office auxiliaries.
-The few suggested protocols in this paper helps the dentist and the supporting staff in avoiding the actions which harm the patient and provides a better care to the individuals in the dental operatory.
+A negligence action which occurs in the dental office, cannot be framed as unintentional by the dentalhealth facility.
+The few suggested protocols in this paper helps the dentist and the supporting staff in avoiding the untoward incidents of accidental infiltration of solution and actions which harm the patient and provides a better care to the individuals in the dental operatory.

 Acknowledgements: Nil